HOURS OF OPERATION:

 EVENT / POP-UP INFO

 Set up time takes about a little under two hours.
 Tear down time is around 45 minutes.
 Additionally, access to power and water is needed, please keep this in mind when booking.
-In our experience there will need to be a 30 amp breaker or more to allow our strobe lighting to be fully functional.
+In our experience there will need to be at least a 20 amp breaker or more to allow our strobe lighting to be fully functional.
 If you have any questions or concerns with this please let us know.

 All mailed Tintypes/Ambrotypes are shipped with tracking included, however, once they leave my hands I am not responsible for lost mail or mail sent to the wrong address.
 If you would like to insure your package or request signature confirmation please let me know.
 Please be aware there will be an added fee.